 For an exempt IBC protocol, the training listed above is required for PIs but is not required for personnel working on the study.
 However, PIs should inform individuals working on exempt studies of the trainings listed above and individuals should be encouraged to complete the training.

 All LAR animal caretakers are required to complete the three trainings listed above for key personnel.
-They will not be required to be listed on the IBC application, but training for LAR caretakers will be verified in the Office for Responsible Research IBC Office.
+They will not be required to be listed on the IBC application, but training for LAR caretakers will be verified in the Office of Research Ethics IBC Office.

 IBC training must be completed prior to protocol submission to the IBC office.
 IBC training can be confirmed in a-tune by checking out the document and clicking "Refresh" on the General Training tab.
 This training must be up to date for new applications, annual reviews, and amendments prior to review by the committee.

 Additional Training Offered through Environmental Health & Safety